lfurtkevicova/gislab-my-notes/docs/general/about.rst

-GIS.lab cluster is managed by decentralized cluster management tool called `Serf <https://www.serfdom.io/intro/>`_ based on gossip protocol.
-Serf is responsible for automatic joining and removing machines to and from GIS.lab cluster and OWS load balancer management.
+GIS.lab cluster is managed by decentralized cluster management tool called `Serf <https://www.serfdom.io/intro/>`_ based on **GOSSIP** protocol.
+Serf is responsible for automatic joining and removing machines to and from GIS.lab cluster and OWS load balancer management and can serve as failure detection system.
-It is also used as interface for running cluster **events** and **queries**.
+This automatic cluster orchestration system is also used as interface for running cluster **events** and **queries**.

 .. _gislab-cluster: